Codex xcix

 6. Photographs by the Wright Brothers: Prints from the Glass Negatives in the Library of Congress: a Micropublication Commemorating the Seventy-Fifth Anniversary of the First Flight by the Wright Brothers, December 17, 1903.
 Washington, DC: Library of Congress, 1978.

 7. They were scanned emulsion-side up using an overhead capture MARC II digital camera.
-Each negative was scanned as a RBG image, at 12 bits per channel, and at a resolution of 10,000 pixels on the long side.
-Note that the uncompressed TIFF files are roughly 260 MB each, and, yes, you can download them here.
+Each negative was scanned as a RBG image, 12 bits per channel, at a resolution of 1050 dpi.
+Note that the uncompressed TIFF files are roughly 230 MB each and, yes, you can download them here.